bbc/simorgh/README.md

 - [http://localhost:7080/zhongwen/simp](http://localhost:7080/zhongwen/simp)
 - [http://localhost:7080/zhongwen/simp.amp](http://localhost:7080/zhongwen/simp.amp).

+### Topic Pages

+Topic pages use internal BBC APIs that are not publicly accessible.
+This can cause the following warnings to appear when developing locally:

+envConfig/secret.env: No such file or directory
+You will not have access to topics

+Internal developers who need to access topic pages should contact the team for access.

 ### Other page types

 You can find other pages types by looking through our routes and their associates regexes, but we suggest you start with the above then have a look at the core of the application to understand and find the other routes.